Browser Runtime

 ></script>

-Subsequent visits (within TTL): The cached result is returned, and a lightweight visit is recorded.
-No expensive collection runs.
+Subsequent visits (within the cache window): The cached result is returned and a lightweight visit is recorded.
+No heavy work runs.

 Manual Control